KateFavre/Inventory-Application-Java-Springboot/README.md

-added link on line 9 in buyNowSuccess.html to link to mainscreen.html added h1 tag on line 8 in buyNowFailure.html to display failure message added link on line 9 in buyNowFailure.html to link to mainscreen.html
+added link on line 9 in buyNowSuccess.html to link to mainscreen.html added h1 tag on line 8 in buyNowFailure.html to display failure message added link on line 9 in buyNowFailure.html to link to mainscreen.html created a BuyProductController to handle request from button in mainscreen.html added lines 16 and 17 in BuyProductController to inject ProductRepository added lines 19-21 to Getmapping for /buyProduct in BuyProductController and create optional product variable added lines 23 - 35 to include if/else statements to check if product inventory is greater than 0 and decrement and return buyNowSuccess if it is.
+If Product inventory 0 or product not found return buyNowFailure.html

 G.  Modify the parts to track maximum and minimum inventory by doing the following: